 Description of Fund Structure and Long-Term Debt

-This report contains the financial information of the City of Madison's Tax Incremental District No. 44.
-The summary statements were prepared from data recorded in the following City of Madison fund and the City of Madison's long-term debt:
+This report contains the financial information of the City of Madison's Tax Incremental District No. 47.
+The summary statements were prepared from data recorded in the following City of Madison fund and long-term debt:

 Capital Projects Fund